qadron/qmap/README.md

 # Qmap

-QMap is a distributed network mapper backed by:
+QMap is a distributed network mapper/security scanner backed by:

 * [Cuboid](https://github.com/qadron/cuboid) for the distributed architecture.
 * [nmap](https://nmap.org/) for the scanning engine.